bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-departure-trajectory.md

 However, we want the spacecraft to transfer orbits around the Sun.
 This means that its velocity relative to the Sun cannot be the same as the planet's, it needs some **excess velocity** relative to the parabolic trajectory to break out of the planet's orbit.
 Remember, a parabolic trajectory ends with $v_{\infty} = 0$ relative to the planet!

 The only type of trajectory with excess velocity is a hyperbolic trajectory.
-From our calculations of the [heliocentric transfer trajectory](./heliocentric-trajectories.md), we know the velocity that the spacecraft must have *relative to the sun* when it leaves the influence of the planet.
+From our calculations of the [heliocentric transfer trajectory](./heliocentric-trajectories.md), we know the velocity that the spacecraft must have *relative to the Sun* when it leaves the influence of the planet.
 We previously called this $v_{t,1}$ for the velocity on the transfer orbit at the departure point.

 The velocity of the spacecraft at any point on the geocentric hyperbolic trajectory is *relative to the planet*.
 Relative to the Sun, the spacecraft's velocity is the sum of the planet's orbital velocity and the relative velocity.